-The following parameters are for brushless motors:
+The following parameters do not apply to brush motors:

-Parameter 38: KDD (0 to 9999)

-Servo loop second differential gain.

-Parameter 39: phase offset (0 to 9)

-Offset of encoder Z-pulse to zero degree of phasing.

-Parameter 40: max current (0 to 2047)

-Maximum peak current output to the motor.
+- Parameter 38: KDD (0 to 9999) Servo loop second differential gain. - Parameter 39: Phase Offset (0 to 9) Offset of encoder Z-pulse to zero degree of phasing. - Parameter 40: Max Current (0 to 2047) Maximum peak current output to the motor.
 Units DAC bits.
 Warning!
 Changes to this parameter from HAAS recommended values will damage the motor.